 Once you created a visualization you may want to adjust its appearance to make better sense of the data, to fit the overall dashboard design or you company’s brand guide.

 To adjust appearance of a visualization, switch to the “Appearance tab” of the gadget editor.

 In the left panel there are appearance settings.
-Some of them are general for all visualization types, like color theme and footnote, while some other appearance settings are specific for different visualization types:
+Some of them are general for all visualization types, like color scheme, footnote, plot area and series customization, i.e. you are able to change names of the series, while some other appearance settings are specific for different visualization types:

 - In line, spline, column, and area charts, you can highlight time periods.

 - In all types of charts you can swap axes (which is equivalent to switching between series and points in the customize mode) or apply sorting.

 - Only in line charts, you can set ranges, while only in donut chart, you can control for thickness.